How To Get Tickets To The Louvre

 Requests for refunds must be sent by email to assistance-billetterie@louvre.fr.
 You must include the order number and specify the reason for the reimbursement.

-Way N. 2: Buy tickets via a third party site
+Buy your Louvre tickets via a third-party site

 Much like on the official website, you can book your tickets up to 90 days in advance, and depending on the day of your visit you actually get a special discount too.

-My go to third-party booking site Louvre tickets is Tiqets – you will see that the booking experience is very easy.
+My go to third-party booking site for plain Louvre tickets is GetYourGuide: the booking experience is incredibly easy and they have a great customer service.

 Mona Lisa